ArduPilot/ArduConfigurator/MAPPROXY.md

     https://lpdaac.usgs.gov/data_access/web_map_services_wms # USGS currently has 400+ WMS layers

-    * You can use QGIS to browse different provieders and pick the maps you like for your iNav layers https://qgis.org/en/site/
+    * You can use QGIS to browse different provieders and pick the maps you like for your ARDUPILOT layers https://qgis.org/en/site/

     * There are many government and public wms providers available in different regions worldwide